mcnole25/fun-with-numbers/README.md

 You can download this file or view it online to start browsing through all the tools.

+### HTML File: 100-functions.html

+A comprehensive list of all known math operations & functions.
+Most of them originate form Desmos, but some I added in the "Miscellaneous Functions" section, to make the count 100.

+For any functions you don't understand, you can refer to their definitions online.

 Version history:

 19 May 2025 - Development of this tool begins.